i2p/i2p.www/i2p2www/spec/i2np.rst

 * The I2NP message ID for this message must be set according to the tunnel creation specification.

-* Typical number of records in today's network is 5.
+* Typical number of records in today's network is 4, for a total size of 2113.

 .. _msg-VariableTunnelBuildReply: